Assignment Prompts

 Definition and Purpose

-An Assignment prompt is a statement of what an instructor expects a student to do to demonstrate learning in an assignment.
+An assignment prompt is a statement of what an instructor expects a student to do to demonstrate learning in an assignment.
 Assignment prompts provide students with the information they need to complete an assignment successfully.
 The purpose of the prompt is to provide students with clear understanding of the assignment and directions for completing it.
 Assignment prompts inform students of the purpose, objectives, and expectations for the assignment, as well as of the process and parameters for completing it.
 Well written assignment prompts create a common understanding of the assignment, so all students can be held to the same standard.
 They ensure that students’ work is assessed on the content they have learned, rather than on their reading skills or past writing experiences.

 Components of Assignment Prompts